mordini/snarfer/README.md

 Connects to login and user creation.

-Maybe should connect to an "About Us" or "What is Snarfer" page?

 2. **homePage.vue**

-Currently, just holds mapView, but will hold Featured Quests, basic profile info, and navigation to all other main elements.
+Holds Featured Quests component(featuredQuests.vue in src/components), featured POIs, basic profile info(featuredProfile.vue in src/components), and navigation to all other main elements.

-Will be connected to POI search, Quests search, mapView, and profileView.
+Connected to POI search, Quests search, mapView, profileView, catalog, and leaderboards.

 3. **mapView.vue**